HeatherHillers/workshop_qfield_plugins_de/docs/demo1/README.md

 2. Open the project in QGIS.
       - you should see just a single layer (plots) with a few points in it.
 This is your selection layer.
       - Each of these points has a plot_id.
 This is the field queried by the plugin.
+3. Special Note: Make sure the Editing Mode Configuration wont cause problems:
+    - Open the Project Properties
+    - Open the QField Tab.
+    - In the QFieldCloud Packaging tab, on the top right there is a config icon.
+    - Click on it and select "prefer Offline layers".
+    - Select Offline editing as the Packaging Action for plots and any other layers.
+    - If you dont do this, you may get a Network error when you sync changes to the project in QField.
+If you get such an error, selecting prefer Offline Layers and resyncing should solve the problem.
-3. Sync the project to your QFieldCloud account using the QField Sync Plugin.
+4. Upload the project to QFieldCloud using the QField Sync Plugin.
-4. Load the project in the Windows QField
+5. Load the project in the Windows QField
       - this project is formatted for an iPad screen, so you are better off using your desktop QField to show the project.
 Unless you have an iPad.

 # Lets look the Plugin Structure